 Learn more how we can help with

-This option is typically self-pay.
-It’s a straightforward hourly rate based on your personalized plan.
-With Angels Private Duty, there’s no binding contracts or complicated cancellation policies and you pay as long as you need the service, whether it’s short term or long term.
-You can also pay by credit card or automatic bank drafting for your convenience.
+A private duty or at-home option is typically self-pay.
+An at-home health aide or CNA normally gets paid a straightforward hourly rate based on your personalized plan.
+In Angels Senior Living’s Private Duty Division, there are no binding contracts or complicated cancellation policies and you pay as long as you need health care at home, whether it’s short-term or long-term.
+You can also pay by credit card or automatic bank draft for your convenience.

-Long-Term Care Insurance will help pay for Private Duty but the hours covered will differ from policy to policy.
-Veteran Affairs (VA) benefits also may apply.
-Our Angels Care team can help you verify your policy coverage.
+Long-Term Care Insurance will help pay for private duty but the hours covered will differ from policy to policy.
+Veteran Affairs (VA) benefits may also apply.
+Contact our Angels Senior Living team today to verify your policy coverage.

-We offer fair and affordable rates in comparison to home health agencies and other organizations that offer Private Duty Services.
-If you are a resident in our facilities, we can additionally offer discounted services.
-Contact us today to learn more about Angels Private Duty and our current rates.
+We offer fair and affordable rates in comparison to home health agencies and other organizations that offer private duty services.
+If you are a resident in our facilities, we offer discounted services for private duty care or for your rehabilitation and therapy needs.
+Contact us today to learn more about the Angels Senior Living Private Duty Division and our current rates.

-Private Duty can really help a variety of people, from someone coming out of a knee replacement surgery to someone who just needs a little companionship.
+Private duty can help a wide variety of people, ranging from individuals simply recovering from a knee replacement placement surgery to seniors who may need help with some daily activities and companionship.

-You might think it’s better in the short-run to hire someone independently.
+You might think it’s better in the short term to hire someone independently.
 It’s important to know the risks associated as doing a proper interview and background screening takes time along with financial resources.
-Not only can a licensed agency do all of this for you and act as the employer on your behalf, we also have insurance to cover every employee so you don’t need to add this to your responsibility, not to mention your budget.
+Not only does a licensed agency do all of this for you and act as their employer on your behalf, we also have insurance to cover every employee so you don’t need to add this to your responsibility, not to mention your budget.

-Angels Care Home Health provides liability insurance and workers’ compensation coverage on each of our Home Health Aides.
+Angels Senior Living’s Private Duty Division provides liability insurance and workers’ compensation coverage on each of our Home Health Aides.

 Each employee has been carefully screened prior to employment:

-- All employees are Home Health Aides with the required training & certification.
+- All employees are Home Health Aides (HHAs) with the required training & certification.

 - Each Home Health Aide is required to complete and pass an ACHA (Agency for Health Care Administration) Level II background screening which includes a fingerprinting screen.